-Major changes to the taxation of private corporations were first introduced in 2017 and were passed into law in 2018.
+Major changes to the taxation of private corporations were passed into law in 2018 and continue to impact business owners in 2019.

-Our report, The updated CCPC tax proposals, 2 provides a more in-depth review of the version of the proposals that ultimately became law, and sets out action steps that you may wish to consider in light of the new rules.
+Our report, "The updated CCPC tax proposals",5 provides a more in-depth review of the version of the proposals that ultimately became law, and sets out action steps that you may wish to consider in light of the new rules.
 Here is a summary of steps you may wish to take for your incorporated small business by December 31.

-Income splitting
+Income Splitting